portiaAI/portia-sdk-python/README.md

 ## Tests

+We write two types of tests:
+- Unit tests should mock out the LLM providers, and aim to give quick feedback.
+- Integration tests actually call LLM providers, are much slower but test the system works fully.

+To run tests:
-Run tests with `poetry run pytest`.
+- Run all tests with `poetry run pytest`.
+- Run unit tests with `poetry run pytest tests/unit`.
+- Run integration tests with `poetry run pytest tests/integration`.

 ## Release